makuge/web23-exercise-4-solution/README.md

 Here's a first overview of the three tasks, details follow below:

 1. Add the **search** capability.
-We will add a new server-side endpoint, which in turn will use the `omdbapi.com` to search movies and return it to our client.
-On the client side, we add the movies found to the DOM dynamically and provide the user with the possibility to select those movies.
+In a first step, we will add a new server-side endpoint, which in turn will use the `omdbapi.com` to search movies and return it to our client.
+On the client side, we add the movies found on `omdbapi.com` to the DOM dynamically and provide the user with the possibility to select those movies.

-2. In this task, we will add functionality to send the selected movies to yet another new endpoint, which will again query `omdbapi.com` to get the movie data for the selected movies and add them to our model.
+2. In a second step, we will add functionality to send the selected movies to yet another new endpoint, which will query `omdbapi.com` again to get the movie data for the selected movies.
+Then, we permanentely add the chosen movies to our model.

-3. The third task is a styling task.
-The skeleton project uses standard flow layout to style our semantic html.
-In this task we add a (**breakpoint**)[https://www.w3schools.com/css/css_rwd_mediaqueries.asp] to add the grid layout from exercise 3 for bigger screens.
+3. The third task is in part movie collection management and in part a styling task.
+First, we add a third new endpoint and a new button to our movies to be able to remove them from our movie collection.
+Then, we add a [breakpoint](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) to configure the grid layout from exercise 3 for bigger screens.

 ### Checking your implementation
 As usual, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
 These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, only this time there are ? of them.